associationforsoftwaretesting/whose/content/en/docs/test-design/risk-prioritization.md

 ## Definition:

 The process of 'creating' a list with identified and analyzed risk items which is ordered on its risk exposure.
-See also the following related sections in this documents:.
+See also the following related sections in this documents:

 * Classify the impact of the risk (e.g. High, Medium, Low)
 * Classify the probability of the risk (e.g. High, Medium, Low)